Project Structure

 core/ Directory

-directory contains the main framework implementation:
+The core/ directory contains the main framework implementation:

 Base Files